 The treat must be something that your horse really likes.
 This will encourage him to work harder to get the treat.
 My horse, Trigger, loves some little trick biscuits I make or very small pieces of carrots.
 Small amounts of your horse’s normal feed (especially ones with some molasses) work well too.
 Try out a few different treats and see which ones really get your horse’s interest.

 One thing we want to avoid is creating a horse that becomes pushy or nippy around treats.
 There are a few ways you can prevent this from happening:

 - Only give your horse a treat AFTER they have done something you have asked them to do.

 - Give your horse the treat AWAY from the treat holder.
 For example, if you have your treats in a bag around your waist, hold the treat away from your body and the bag when you give it to him.
 Keep your hand closed around the treat until it is away from you.
-Your horse must realise he can’t get a treat directly from the bag or near you.
+Your horse must realize he can’t get a treat directly from the bag or near you.